University of Amsterdam · Student-Led Proposal · 2026

 Dutch higher education is facing significant budget cuts, and new programmes are an easy target.
 But this initiative should not be one of them.

-Most of the world's technological and human development is now happening within the Global South.
-Understanding it is central to making sense of the 21st century.
+Most of the world's technological and human development is now happening across Africa, Asia and China.
+Understanding these regions is central to making sense of the 21st century.
 A serious institution should provide students with the tools to engage with the world as it actually is, even when budgets are tight.

 Don't let the cuts kill the goose that lays the golden eggs.

 These minors aren't all-or-nothing.
-A student could take a single course from within a minor as an elective, picking up exactly the perspective they need for their own degree.
+A student could take a single course from within any of the three minors as an elective, picking up exactly the perspective they need for their own degree.

-Within the Chinese Studies Minor, for example, there are courses like Belt and Road Initiative through a Global South Perspective, Chinese Financial Markets and Contemporary Chinese History.
-A student interested in economics could take Chinese Financial Markets as an elective, without needing to commit to the full minor.
+Within the Chinese Studies Minor, for example, there are courses like China on the World Stage, Chinanomics and China's Domestic Policy.
+A student interested in economics could take Chinanomics as an elective, without needing to commit to the full minor.

-From Ivy League institutions to leading European and Asian universities, Chinese Studies and Global South minors are established offerings.
+From Ivy League institutions to leading European and Asian universities, African Studies, Asian Studies and Chinese Studies minors are established offerings.
 UvA is behind the curve.

 We are František and Lucas, two PPLE students at the University of Amsterdam.
 We kept running into the same blind spots in our courses and got tired of waiting for someone else to do something about it.
 So we wrote this proposal.
 We think UvA can do better, and we hope it will.